tremwil/dearxan/README.md

 [^1]: This is not quite true at the moment, since we still have to let the Arxan entry point stubs run.
 This is not really a problem as the entry point stub does not  However, once they are fully reverse engineered it will be possible to skip this too.

-Note that this crate is only tested against the variants of Arxan present in FromSoftware games.
+Note that this crate is only tested against the variants of Arxan present in the latest versions FromSoftware games, which is all of the following:
+- Dark Souls Remastered
+- Dark Souls II SOTFS
+- Dark Souls III
+- Elden Ring
+- Armored Core VI
+- Elden Ring: Nightreign

 It may not work with the Arxan configurations used by other game developers.
 That said, contributions are welcome.

 # Usage